laboon/ebook/text/20_requirements.md

 ## A Note on Naming Requirements

-Back in the days of yore, when primitive software engineers chiseled binary trees with stone axes, there was only one way to write requirements.
+Back in the days of yore, when primitive engineers chiseled binary trees with stone axes, there was only one way to write requirements.
 It was the way that their forefathers had written requirements, and their forefathers before them, unto the dawn of civilization.
 This sacred method of requirements naming was as follows:

 _REQUIREMENTS:_